IaroslavOmelianenko/EmployeeHandbook/README.md

 **Functionality:**
--Database structure initialization with Liquibase -List of departments (/departments)
+- Database structure initialization with Liquibase
+- List of departments (/departments)
--List of employees (/employees)
+- List of employees (/employees)
--CRUD perations with departments and employees
+- CRUD perations with departments and employees

 **Modules description:**
 - *app-dao* working with databases